 - Dirt and soap scum: Nobody wants a dirty bathroom, but hospital-level cleanliness isn’t always achievable either.
 Making sure that dirt, dust, and soap scum are regularly cleaned away can also help prevent mold growth, since these three materials can be all the food mold needs to grow.
 Make sure you pay attention to all the places in your bathroom – give your shower curtain a wash, look to hard-to-reach corners and underneath the sink too.

 - Leaks and drips: This is the most frequent reason we are called to remove black mold in the bathroom!
 A leaky pipe, persistent water drip from the corner of the shower, or sweating toilet reservoir are all ways that leaks and drips may be present in your bathroom.
 Keep an eye out in these important places to catch any problems early.

+The major fact about mold growth is that it can grow anywhere in the bathroom from the sides of tiles to the towels, thanks to high levels of humidity.
+If you want to know the home of mold in your bathroom, you might want to pay attention to following areas.
 These types of moisture issues are commonly found in most homes, and aren’t indications of a bad housekeeper or messy habits – they’re all part of life.
 But they can be minimized once you’re aware they’re happening.
 If you suspect a problem with black mold in your bathroom, you might want to check these common spots that mold grows: